bernardobt/Definition-Helper-Anki-Addon/README.md

 When in anki, go to TOOLS, and there should be a new option "Definition Updater".
 Just click it and the window will open.

 Note that it is basically a personal project, by someone who is not particularly good at coding.
-It can give some errors if you missuse the addon (like using a non valid filter in the Fetch setting) but it shouldn't cause any harm in your anki.
+It can give some errors if you missuse the addon (like using an invalid filter in the Fetch setting) but it shouldn't cause any harm in your anki.
 Don't expect consistent (if any) updates or proper support.
 I'll try to help if you find any problems or any suggestions if I have the time.

 If you actually want to use it, remember it is provided "As is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-To install, copy the Definition folder into your anki2\addons21 folder (you can go in anki -> tools -> add-ons -> view files), make necessary changes in __init.py__ with any text editor and restart anki.
+To install, copy the DefinitionHelper folder into your anki2\addons21 folder (you can go in anki -> tools -> add-ons -> view files), make necessary changes in __init.py__ with any text editor and restart anki.